 Upselling and cross-selling are tactics that you can use to sell more, with less—less time, less money, less resources.
 Simple as that.
-And both terms apply to virtually every industry: software, retail, finance, telecom, manufacturing, real estate—you name it.
+And both tactics can be applied to virtually every industry: software, retail, finance, telecom, manufacturing, real estate—you name it.

 What is upselling?

-If you pay for software, for example, it's almost guaranteed that you've seen upselling in action.
+Upselling works in all industries, not just consumer-focused ones.
+If your business pays for software, for example, you've almost definitely seen upselling in action.
 Let's take a look at Airtable.

 Promoting a warranty when someone buys an appliance